B-Kiraly/Benndots-HGengine-ROMhack/README.md

 ## TODO List

 * Fix remaining level 0 moves in learnsets (not currently supported by HGengine, hitmons & a few others still need to be done)
-* Work on more species & learnsets that I haven't fully constructed (psyduck, yanma, clefairy line(s), revisit Gyarados, dark/rock cubone(?), porygon, etc)
+* Work on more species & learnsets that I haven't fully constructed (jigglypuff, porygon line(s), seviper etc)
+* Expand revival options in Pewter: https://github.com/pret/pokeheartgold/blob/e9f8389b501f79695247eb55ba42649ef5dcf82b/src/scrcmd_fossils.c#L8 (add to armips/asm/custom with desired changes and see if that works on its own)
+* Test new evolutions out.
+Test new item locations and unlocks (main pokemart, fossils in the goldenrock department store, etc.)
 * Complete wild pokemon water and cave encounters
 * Continue custom trainer editing (Elite four, leader and elite four rematches, regular trainers)
 * Give spirit break to physical fairy types
-* water/psychic psyduck?

 ## Ideas